 These derivative assets and liabilities represent Over The Counter (OTC) and exchange traded derivative securities, including futures, forward foreign exchange contracts, options, warrants and swaps.
-Derivative securities comprise the assets and liabilities of various asset classes of the Fund, but are aggregated and disclosed separately in the Financial Statements.
+Derivative securities comprise the assets and liabilities of various asset classes of the Fund, which are disclosed separately in Note 4(e) in the Financial Statements.